darkhz/adbtuifm/README.md

 adbtuifm [<flags>]

 Flags:
-  --mode <Local/ADB>  Specify which mode to start in --remote=<path>     Specify the remote(ADB) path to start in --local=<path>      Specify the local path to start in
+  --remote=<path>     Specify the remote(ADB) path to start in --local=<path>      Specify the local path to start in
   ```